Chenzo/first-ember/README.md

 * Made windows 10 run ember.js faster (but not really THAT fast - https://github.com/felixrieseberg/ember-cli-windows/issues/40)
 * Got sass working with `ember install ember-cli-sass` (required a server restart)
 * Added a static JSON file for the videos.
+* Got test docker container to work (Note: need to make all 'routes' point to index.html in the `default.conf` file)

 ## ToDo:

+* add favorite sass includes to make purdy.
 * load external data? (like from a server or even this github repo!?)
-* test standalone server (perhaps add a quick Docker apache container?)

 ## Running / Development